 When I interviewed Diller for the Springfield (MO) Daily News, she was in town to perform chords, not comedy.
 A concert pianist as well as a groundbreaking comedienne, she had studied piano and voice for 17 years.

 But mostly we knew her as a woman who loved to get laughs, which was not easy to do back then if you were female.
 But that didn’t stop her.
-She stomped the male-dominated comedy ceiling with her silly ankle boots, shattered it with her fright wig, and punched it into oblivion with her long gloves (“because all clowns wear gloves”) and self-deprecating humor.
+She stomped the male-dominated comedy ceiling with her silly ankle boots, shattered it with her fright wig, and punched it into oblivion with her self-deprecating humor and long gloves (“because all clowns wear gloves”).

 “You can’t come out looking like Grace Kelly and be funny,” she told me.
 “Women always have to prove it.
 You have to make friends with the audience.
 One of the best ways to do it is to say, ‘Look, I am not perfect.'”